Uncover answers to common eClosing questions, like what is an eClosing, what are the benefits of eClosings, and what to look for in an eClosing...

 10. Accessible design

 The tenth and final product feature is design accessibility.
 Aligning yourself with an eClosing partner that is familiar with Web Content Accessibility Guidelines (WCAG) reports and designs for accessibility ensures you can close a transaction with anyone, anywhere, anytime.
-Accessible product design may look like a closed caption feature during remote closing sessions, language assistance, alt text for images, and an instant chat feature, to name a few.
+Examples of accessible design include closed captioning for remote closings, screen reader accessibility, and alt text for images, just to name a few.

 Stavvy: Your trusted partner for eClosings

 In addition to the ten must-have features previously mentioned, don’t overlook the need for a top-notch customer success team and a product that can grow with your business.
-Electronic signature, online notarization, and eRecording features are just the tip of the iceberg for mortgage digitization.
+Electronic signature, online notarization, and eRecording features are just the tip of the iceberg for digital transformation.
 Separately, a dedicated customer success team ensures that your goals are met, the implementation experience is seamless, and training is available.

-If you choose an eClosing partner with a platform with these must-have features, you'll be well on your way toward digital closing success.
+If you choose an eClosing provider with title closing software that meets these requirements, you'll be well on your way toward digital closing success.